eddyfh/Todo-enhanced/readme.md

 Enhanced todo list
 ========

-Basic todo list with video and link support using Angular, Node, Express, Cheerio, and Request
+Basic todo list with video and link support using Angular, Node, Express, Cheerio, and Request.
+Built using the TodoMVC app as a starting point (http://todomvc.com).

 ## Quick Install